 But those are the least of the potential issues.

-With careful planning, studying, and comparing, you should be able to self-publish for much less than the $10,000 or more that many of these companies charge for their “premium” packages.
+With careful planning, studying, and comparing, you should be able to self-publish your book for much less than the $10,000 or more that many of these companies charge for their “premium” packages.

 Few traditional publishers accept unsolicited manuscripts, but that doesn’t mean they don’t consider new writers and their work.

-They accept submissions from agents or from writers recommended to them by one of their current authors.
+They accept submissions from agents — who are always on the lookout for the next great book or author — or from writers recommended to them by one of their current authors.

 I’ve been coaching writers for decades, so I’m well aware of the confusion, the desperation, and the frustration you may be feeling.